Old Fashioned Playtime

 My grandmother had a fun time with me when she took just ordinary twine, and with both hands and made different objects using the twine as she threaded through her knobby fingers.
 Two I recall was called, “A cat in the cradle” and another was “Jacob’s ladder.”

-Outside, you might see a child straddling a broomstick running around the yard pretending he was riding a horse.
-Or you might see a child pin the end of a towel around their neck with a safety pin to pretend they were superman as they jumped off a low pasteboard box set up in the front yard.
-Imaginary guns were sticks and go carts were built with scrap wood and cast off wheels.
+Outside, you might see a child straddling a broom stick running around the yard pretending he was riding a horse.
+Or you might see a child pin the end of a towel around their neck with a safety pen to pretend they were superman as they jumped off a low pasteboard box set up in the front yard.
+Imaginary guns were sticks and go carts were built with scrape wood and cast off wheels.

 On, how times have changed!
 Children have graduated from tracing on the windowpanes to slick chalk boards, etch a sketch, carbon paper, onion skin paper, and xerox and computer printer.